TodePond/Lilypad/README.md

 It allows me (TodePond) to be more transparent about the running of the server.
 It also gives the community a place to discuss the server somewhere that isn't tangled up with the server itself.

+## Current status

+This repo is still under construction, so it can't be used properly yet.
+When we have more information documented here, we can start to keep it in sync with the discord server.

+The discord server will stay in sync with the latest release of the repo.
+The main branch can be 'ahead'.
+When the main branch seems stable enough, a release will be created, and the discord server will be updated accordingly.
+The first release will represent the current state of the discord server.

 ## Contribute

 If you would like to suggest a change, you can **submit a pull request**.
 Just click "edit" on a file, make your changes, and then submit the request.
 If you want to change multiple files, you can continue editing your pull request's branch with further changes.